Korea Electric Power Corporation research snapshot

 Rating

-Earnings recovery and low multiple, offset by policy, fuel, currency, and leverage risk
+Earnings recovery and a low multiple, offset by policy, fuel, currency, leverage, a June 2026 Morgan Stanley downgrade, and an ADR premium to Korean-market value

 Trend status

-Below the 50-day and 200-day moving averages after a sharp pullback
+Below the 50-day and 200-day moving averages with neutral momentum after a sharp pullback

 Informational use only.
 This page is not investment advice.